WarioWare: Get It Together!

 WarioWare: Get It Together!
 (Note: Known in Japan as Share With Others: Made in Wario (おすそわける　メイド イン ワリオ, Osusowakeru Meido in Wario)) is a 2021 party video game developed by Intelligent Systems and published by Nintendo for the Nintendo Switch.
-It is the eleventh installment in the WarioWare series, following WarioWare Gold (2018) for the Nintendo 3DS.
-The game was released worldwide on September 10, 2021 and sold 1.34 million copies worldwide.
+The 11th installment in the WarioWare series, succeeding WarioWare Gold (2018) for the Nintendo 3DS, the game was released worldwide on September 10, 2021. and sold 1.34 million copies worldwide.
 It is the final game in the WarioWare series to feature Charles Martinet as the voice of Wario before his retirement from voicing the character (and other characters in the Mario series) in 2023.

+WarioWare: Get It Together! received generally positive reviews from critics and was nominated for "Best Family Game" at The Game Awards 2021, as well as "Family Game of the Year" at the 25th Annual D.I.C.E.
+Awards.
+As of December 2022, the game had sold more than 1.34 million units worldwide, making it the 83rd-best-selling game for the Nintendo Switch.
+WarioWare: Get It Together! was succeeded by WarioWare: Move It!, a 2023 title also released for the Switch.